-For most people, spending five days in one of the harshest environments on earth would seem implausible.
+For most people, spending five days in one of the harshest environments on earth would seem absurd.
 But Dale Temple is not like most people.

 On November 14, Dale will be travelling to Morocco alongside a team of adventurous Royal LePage realtors as they embark on a 100-kilometre trek across the Sahara desert.
 The trek is part of an initiative called the Sahara Desert Challenge for Shelter, which aims to raise $1 million for The Royal LePage Shelter Foundation.
 Each trekker has to raise a minimum of $5,000 in order to participate, all of which goes directly to funding women’s shelters and violence prevention programs across Canada.